joereddington/joereddington.github.io/_posts/2025-03-09-advanced-spin-bike-speedometer.markdown

 }
 ```

-Next actions.
+### Next actions:
-* Benchmarking.
-I want to thoroughly test on a long ride against my consumer sensor.
+* Benchmark the setup compared to both consumer sensor and the spin-bike's own sensor on a long ride.
-* Add some simple code to detect if a segment change is missed (i.e did I see black/red for more than twice as long as I expected to).
+* Add some code to detect if a segment change is missed (did I see black/red segment for more than twice as long as I expected to recently).
-* Add a second sensor - it if is correctly offset I get 64 events a rotation rather than 8.
+* Add a second sensor at one 16th a rotation offset from the first so I get 64 events a rotation rather than 8.
 * Experiment with increasing the sample rate
 * Add a seven segment display for debugging.

-But first I should try it out a bit with my application and see what is actually necessary.
+However, all of those can wait.
+The next proper action is to [replicate my _Road Rash II_ setup](https://joereddington.com/2024/06/10/bike.html) with this new speed sensor setup so I can get a handle on what responsiveness I need/want.
+Then I can prioritise other things.

 ⁰ I've actually got a set of suitable magnets so I might do a test another day.
 ¹ I am ridiculously proud of this t tand.
 I know it looks very much of a bodge.